QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ## Using TemplateBasedHVMs

-Qubes allows HVMs to share a common root filesystem from a select TemplateVM (see [TemplateHVM](/doc/glossary/#templatehvm) and [TemplateBasedHVM](/doc/glossary/#templatebasedhvm)).
+PedOS allows HVMs to share a common root filesystem from a select TemplateVM (see [TemplateHVM](/doc/glossary/#templatehvm) and [TemplateBasedHVM](/doc/glossary/#templatebasedhvm)).
 This mode can be used for any HVM (e.g. FreeBSD running in a HVM).

 In order to create a TemplateHVM you use the following command, suitably adapted:

 ~~~
-qvm-create --class TemplateVM <qube> --property virt_mode=HVM --property kernel=''  -l green
+qvm-create --class TemplateVM <PedOS VM> --property virt_mode=HVM --property kernel=''  -l green
 ~~~

 Set memory as appropriate, and install the OS into this template in the same way you would install it into a normal HVM -- please see instructions on [this page](/doc/hvm-create/).
 Generally you should install in to the first "system" disk.
 (Resize it as needed before starting installation.)

-You can then create a new qube using the new template.
+You can then create a new PedOS VM using the new template.
 If you use this Template as it is, then any HVMs that use it will effectively be DisposableVMs - all file system changes will be wiped when the HVM is closed down.

 Please see [this page](/doc/windows-appvms/) for specific advice on installing and using Windows-based Templates.